Martinsell Hill, nr Oare, Wilts

 Detail: This crop circle was first reported on the 7th of July and was in a field of green wheat below Martinsell Hill, nr Oare, in Wiltshire.
 The formation was not huge, it measured approximately (just over) 200ft in diameter, but was cut from the field by the farmer within hours of it first being photographed.

-Controversy: This circle was first reported around mid-morning on Saturday the 7th of July.
+Questions: This circle was first reported around mid-morning on Saturday the 7th of July.
 By the time the first pictures were posted on the internet the formation had already been cut by the farmer.
 Photographers had apparently arrived at the site very, very early that morning, and subsequent comments made by the farmer on social media rule out the fact that it had been there the day previous.
 When approached by the farmer, one of photographers told him that he had been tipped-off by the people who had apparently made it.
 As a result, by approximately 9am that morning the farmer had cut the circle from his field, apparently watched by some of the photographers still there.
 The circle was deliberately not reported to anyone else until after it had been cut.
 This, in effect, prevented anyone else recording the circle, anyone else speaking to the farmer about allowing access for researchers or visitors, or in fact sharing it in any ‘meaningful’ way with anyone else.
 We were also denied access to any of the pictures taken of this circle to engineer an ‘exclusive’ for another crop circle reporting website.
 Because of these circumstances, we decided not to report the crop circle on this website at the time it happened.
-For us, because of the way way it was reported, and because of what had been said to the farmer, with out further clarification this crop circle was shrouded in controversy and suspicion.
+For us, because of the way way it was reported, and because of what had been said to the farmer, with out further clarification this crop circle had several large question-marks over its appearance.

 Despite all of the above, this was a beautiful and complex formation that should be considered and explored – hence our inclusion of it on our website and Karen’s drawing and analysis below.